jweiland-net/events2/Documentation/Configuration/TypoScript/DynamicPageTitle.rst

 Dynamic page title
 ==================

-In normal case you only will see something like "detail view" on detail pages page-title.
+In normal case you only will see something like "detail view" in title of detail page.
-If you want to change that title to current events title incl. its date you can mak use of new TYPO3 page-title providers (since TYPO3 9.4).
-Luckily events2 come with its own provider to realize a pretty nice detail page-title for you with following TypoScript:
+If you want to change that title to current events title incl. its date you can make use of the new TYPO3 page-title providers (since TYPO3 9.4).
+Luckily events2 comes with its own provider to realize a pretty nice detail page-title for you with following TypoScript:

 .. code-block:: typoscript